MobileChromeApps/mobile-chrome-apps/CROSSWALK.md

 - Supports only x86 and ARM architectures

 ## Publishing to the Play Store
 When publishing apps to the Play Store, it is important to upload multiple apk files, based on architecture (x86 and ARM).
-Fortunately, this is (can be?) automatically handled by the build process for Chrome Apps for Mobile.
+By providing separate files, the download size is reduced for users.
+Fortunately, the Chrome Apps for Mobile tooling always generates a separate .apk file for each architecture.
+It is simply a matter of including all these files during the publishing process.